kruschid/refine-pocketbase/README.md

 - open a pull request 🏗️
 - help others ❤️
 - [buy me a coffee ☕](https://www.buymeacoffee.com/kruschid)

 <a href="https://www.buymeacoffee.com/kruschid" target="_blank"><img width="200px" src="https://cdn.buymeacoffee.com/buttons/v2/default-orange.png" alt="Buy Me A Coffee" ></a>

+## Refine PocketBase Starter

+If you're tired of setting up another PocketBase instance, installing frontend dependencies, and building CI/CD pipelines, but would rather start shipping features or prototypes right away, I would be more than happy if you could try the headless [`refine-pocketbase-starter`](https://github.com/kruschid/refine-pocketbase-starter) template.
+You can choose any UI library you prefer. `refine-pocketbase-starter` also includes a GitHub Actions workflow that builds a Docker image containing both PocketBase and your frontend.
+For easy self-hosting, the Docker image will be stored in the GitHub container registry (packages) each time you push a new version tag.